EricRabil/ABVerify.js/README.md

 ### Setting the requirements

 How does ABVerify know what your form requirements are?
-Easy, it uses attributes on the HTML elements of your form.
+Easy, it uses data attributes on the HTML elements of your form.
 We chose these because they can be easily changed with JavaScript and allow you to build forms and visualize them in the easiest way.

 These are the available requirement types: